VRTool

 and install in the same directory (normally

-new to the program, use the sample desktop vrtool.nav.
+new to the program, try the sample desktop vrtool.nav.

-This will open a set of charts, routes, tracks and marks.
+This will open a chart with a couple routes, tracks and marks.

 You can add our own marks, design routes and tracks, add